StackExchange/dnscontrol/documentation/getting-started.md

 There are 2 types of providers:

-A "Registrar" is who you register the domain with.
+A "Registrar" is with whom you register the domain.
 Start with `NONE`, which is a provider that never talks to or updates the registrar.
 You can define your registrar later when you want to use advanced features.

-A "DnsProvider" is the service that actually provides DNS service (port 53) and may be the same or different as the registrar.
+A "DnsProvider" is the service that actually provides DNS service (port 53) and may be the same or a different registrar.
 Even if both your Registrar and DnsProvider are the same company, two different definitions must be included in `dnsconfig.js`.